-Clusters of pools: Clusters of s that vary in size, hydroperiod, and spatial proximity, provide each resident species with a variety of potential breeding sites.
-This allows adults to seek out high quality habitat with low densities of predators, provides a safety net in the event that one or more pools become uninhabitable due to disease, and increases the potential for genetic diversity.
+Clusters of pools: Clusters of pools that vary in size, hydroperiod, and spatial proximity, provide each resident species with a variety of potential breeding sites.
+This allows adults to seek out high quality habitat with low densities of predators, provides a safety net if one or more pools become uninhabitable due to disease, and increases the potential for genetic diversity.
 Protecting existing clusters is encouraged.
 If creation is proposed, developing a cluster is encouraged.